106263/cloud-ca1/README.md

 3. *Recommendations*

+Similar to a product wholesaler that purchases goods in bulk for lower price points,public cloud providers base thier business models on the mass-aquisition of IT resources that are then made available to cloud consumers via attractively priced leasing packages.This opens the door for organizations to gain access to powerful infrastructure without having to purchase it themselves.
 A cloud delivery model represents a specific,pre-packaged combination of IT resources offered by a cloud provider.Three common cloud delivery models have become a widely established and formalized:
 - Infrastucture-as-a-Service(IaaS)
 - Platform-as-a-Service(PaaS)
 - Software-as-a-Service(SaaS)